 Its trailer is about a love of Ghostbusters and of the characters and the toys and the jokes and anything, anything at all, except what Ghostbusters actually means or feels like.
 It was anti-hype; it was play-pretend nihilism; it was franchise filmmaking anarchy.
 And now it’s a rousing major chord; now Venkman’s parody of how movies can manipulate our emotions has re-become the manipulation again to sell movie tickets to the old fans and their children, who are hyped for something that it is now completely impossible for them to ever understand or appreciate.
 Going back to the original, they will now mistake Venkman’s slinky joke as the battle cry it’s making fun of.
 Afterlife is not bringing Ghostbusters to a new generation.
 It is completely walling them off from it.

-Each new reboot leaves a worsening taste in my mouth, like I’m being used.
-Ghostbusters: Afterlife doesn’t look like a badly made film technically (certainly better in that way than Answer the Call), but it’s in its specific relationship to its series, in its parent company’s astoundingly obvious attempt to get back into the good graces of the fanbase and that fanbase’s even more astoundingly predictable willingness to do so, that’s gotten me all worked up about this one particularly.
-I’m aware this makes me a Twitter pariah.
-I just want a genuine emotion not generated by purposeful manipulation of someone else’s old work.
-I want to be able to keep enjoying my childhood movie franchises, not because big companies are reheating their leftovers and calling it a favor to me, but because people who actually understand them are willing to make them new again, without contradicting them for the sake of nostalgia.
+Each new reboot leaves a worsening taste in my mouth.
+Ghostbusters: Afterlife doesn’t look like a badly made film technically (certainly better in that way than Answer the Call).
+Yet in its specific relationship to its series, in its parent company’s astoundingly obvious attempt to get back into the good graces of the fanbase and that fanbase’s even more predictable willingness to do so, it may be even worse for the brand.
+I’m aware that it's unpopular to swim against the current of nostalgia; you become responsible for disappointment.
+But a company's purposeful manipulation of someone else's work and a fanbase's good graces is disappointing without any help from me.
+The original Ghostbusters can still be enjoyed, but it is different in context surrounded by association with these new iterations.
+I would ask big companies who are reheating leftovers and calling it a favor to fans to try and understand what made the food good in the first place.
+I would ask them to try and make them new again, without contradicting everything they represent for the sake of nostalgia.
 I know I’m asking too much.

 Image is a screenshot © Sony Pictures.